Cervical, Thoracic, Lumbar Medial Branch Nerve Block and/or Radiofrequency Ablation

 Aftercare for Cervical, Thoracic, and Lumbar Medial Branch Nerve Radiofrequency Ablation

 After the procedure, it’s common to experience mild soreness, swelling, or a sunburn-like sensation near the treated area.
-These side effects are typically short-lived and resolve within a few days.
-While some patients notice immediate relief, it may take up to two weeks for the full benefits to be felt as the targeted nerves stop transmitting pain.
-Most patients return to normal activity within a few days, though some temporary restrictions may apply based on the treatment area.
+These side effects are typically short-lived and resolve within a few days, but in some cases can last one or two weeks.
+While some patients notice immediate relief, it can take up to 4 to 6 weeks for the full benefits to be felt as the targeted nerves stop transmitting pain.
+Most patients return to normal activity within a couple of days.

 Tips for a Smooth Recovery